lucidrains/enformer-pytorch/README.md

 - [x] script to load weights from trained tensorflow enformer model to pytorch model
 - [ ] add loss wrapper with poisson loss
+- [ ] move the metrics code over to pytorch as well
 - [ ] train enformer model

 ## Citations